top of page

 Phase 1

-Landscape maintenance is ongoing to remove weeds, water (as needed), and cut back new growth periodically in the newly landscaped areas.
+Landscape maintenance is ongoing to remove weeds and cut back new growth periodically in the newly landscaped areas.

 Phase 2A

-Dredging in the northern half of University Lake is wrapping up, and landscaping of the newly created island near West Lakeshore Drive and shorelines at the corner of May Street and Dalrymple is already underway.
-New islands and shoreline areas along South Lakeshore Drive and Stanford Avenue will be the next to be landscaped.
-Before then, a local contractor will spray the new, invasive vegetation that has already grown on the new shoreline fill.
+Dredging in the northern half of University Lake is wrapping up.
+Landscaping of the newly created island near West Lakeshore Drive is also complete, and shorelines at the corner of May Street and Dalrymple are well underway.
+The new islands near South Lakeshore Drive and Stanford Avenue will be the next to be landscaped and should begin this month.
+A local contractor sprayed the new, invasive vegetation that has already grown on the new shoreline fill around Stanford and South Lakeshore with an aquatic-safe herbicide on June 29th and will make a second application on July 14th.

 Phase 2B

-Dredging of the southern half of University Lake continues and is scheduled for completion later this summer.
-The new green space across from the Lod Cook Alumni Center at LSU, as well as the expansion to BREC's Wampold Park, are continuing to take shape as the geotextile tubes that form the perimeter of green spaces are placed and filled with sediment.
+Dredging of the southern half of University Lake began in early 2025 and is scheduled for completion this summer.
+The new green space across from the Lod Cook Alumni Center at LSU, as well as the expansion to BREC's Wampold Park, are starting to take shape!

 Campus Lake

-Raking and drainage improvements are complete, and dredging is set to begin in early July.
+Raking and drainage improvements are complete, and dredging has begun.

 June 9, 2026